exhibit 3 exposition

 Teachers and Heroes

-During the Holocaust, when things were extremely difficult, there were teachers in Europe, who showed great understanding towards the plight of Jewish pupils.
+During the Holocaust, when things were extremely difficult, there were teachers in Europe who showed great understanding towards the plight of Jewish pupils.

 Andrée Geulen

 Andrée Geulen (1921-2022) from Belgium was only twenty years old when as a young teacher she saw the yellow stars on her Jewish students’ clothes.
 She acted immediately by having every child were an apron, so the star was hidden.
 She then became involved with the rescue of Jewish children upon meeting a member of an illegal organization.
 During a Nazi raid of another school, she showed courage and determination.
 Under a false name, the young woman escorted children to hiding places whether in families, monasteries, or convents.
-With a Jewish partner Ida Sterno, she visited them and kept their identities committed to her memory for the time after the war.
-When Ida Sterno was arrested, she had to go underground.
-Following the liberation, she looked for the children’s families and kept in contact with them.

 Yad Vashem recognized Andrée Geulen as a Righteous Among the Nations in 1989.